Accesibble Frugality: Barcelona Trastos Map and Data

 Other individuals pick up trash in a more recreational manner, almost as if it were a sport, or some form of safari in which you are hunting for furniture that could be salvaged or restored.

-Among privileged immigrants, furnishing your new apartment with something found on the streets tends to be almost an universal experience.
+Among privileged immigrants, furnishing your new apartment with something found on the streets tends to be an experience shared by many 5 5 I wanted to call it an ‘almost universal experience’, but I digress, I need data to prove that in social media.

 Instagram Reels with the average immigrant experience